-Even Morning Joe and Mika Don't Understand "Free Speech"
+Even Morning Joe And Mika Misunderstand 'Free Speech'

-Talking this morning about the anarchists who beat up rightwingers at a demonstration at Berkeley, Joe Scarborough blustered and Mika shook her head about “snowflakes” who didn’t understand the concept of free speech.
-The morning coffee klatsch invoked the names of Condi Rice and Christine Lagarde as commencement speakers who never got to speak—and wasn’t it horrible?
+Talking recently about the anarchists who beat up rightwingers at a demonstration at Berkeley, Joe Scarborough blustered and Mika shook her head about “snowflakes” who didn’t understand the concept of free speech.
+The morning coffee klatch invoked the names of Condi Rice and Christine Lagarde as commencement speakers who never got to speak ― and wasn’t it horrible?

 Well, even smart people can ask dumb questions.